 Showing evidence

-Proving that the Horus scenario is theoretically possible is one thing, but if no security vulnerabilities exist in PV-installations it is still practically impossible.
-A live test setup was used to discover vulnerabilities in the market leading ,and likely the most secure, brand: SMA.
-Devices of this brand are generally considered to be the Mercedes among PV inverters, have won several awards for outstanding solar energy products and have been the market leader for several years.
+In 2017 A live test setup was used to discover vulnerabilities in the market leading ,and likely the most secure, brand: SMA.
+Devices of this brand are generally considered to be the Mercedes among PV inverters, have won several awards for outstanding solar energy products and at the time had been the market leader for several years.

 Laws & guidelines

-Field testing
+Field testing horus 1.0

 In total seventeen (later spliced to twenty-one findings as requested by the vendor) vulnerabilities were discovered.
 Fourteen of which have been awarded a CVE-ID.
 Using several of these vulnerabilities it is possible to create a complete kill chain from start to finish executing the Horus scenario.

 All these vulnerabilities were responsibly disclosed to the vendor, in December 2016.
-Early 2017 the theoretical concept as well as the vulnerabilities in this scenario were disclosed to specific governmental institutes and power grid regulators since they have a direct impact on the vital infrastructure.
+Early 2017 the theoretical concept as well as the vulnerabilities in this scenario were disclosed to specific governmental institutes and power grid regulators since they had a direct impact on the vital infrastructure.